nbdc-datahub/hbcd-docs/docs/changelog/knownissues.md

 **Expected Fix:** Release 1.1

+## Magnetic Resonance Imaging (MRI)

+##### ⚠️ BrainSwipes Missing 8 Participants

+There are 8 participant sessions with existing processed structural/functional outputs present in the XCP-D derivatives of the release data without corresponding [BrainSwipes](../instruments/mri/qc.md#brainswipes) QC results include in the `img_brainswipes_xcpd-T2w` and `img_brainswipes_xcpd-bold` tables.
+Users may perform visual inspection of the visual reports themselves to determine whether to include these data in their analyses by inspecting the `sub-<label>_ses-<label>_executive_summary.html` XCP-D derivatives file (see details [here](../datacuration/derivatives.md#xcp-d-xcp_d)).
+For guidance on how to perform visual inspection, create an account at [BrainSwipes](https://brainswipes.us) and review the tutorials provided for [surface delineation](https://brainswipes.us/tutorial/anat), [atlas registration](https://brainswipes.us/tutorial/atlas), and [functional registration](https://brainswipes.us/tutorial/func).

 ## Neurocognition & Language
 ##### ⚠️ SPM-2 T-Scores
 The t-scores are currently not provided, as the original conversion from raw score to t-score was incorrect.
 The t-scores will be corrected and provided in a future data release.